JamBrain/DairyBox/README.md

 I forget the exact syntax, but it's something like the above.

+Once properly configured, this wont be necessary (watches).

 ## Upgrading DairyBox
 From your root working directory (not `www`).
 * Destroy your VM with `vagrant destroy`.
 This shuts down the server and removes the VM.